istio/istio.io/content/en/docs/setup/install/helm/index.md

 1. Check the [Requirements for Pods and Services](/docs/setup/additional-setup/requirements/).

 1. [Install a Helm client](https://github.com/helm/helm#install) with a version higher than 2.10.
+Helm versions 2.15.z have a [known critical defect](https://github.com/helm/helm/issues/6708).
+This defect makes Helm 2.15 unsuitable for use with Istio.

 ## Helm chart release repositories